wp-plugins/jsl3-facebook-wall-feed/readme.txt

 === JSL3 Facebook Wall Feed ===
 Contributors: Takanudo
 Donate link: http://takanudo.com/jsl3-facebook-wall-feed
-Tags: facebook, wall, profile, page, feed, timeline, posts Requires at least: 3.2.1
+Tags: facebook, wall, profile, page, feed, timeline, post Requires at least: 3.2.1
-Tested up to: 3.6
+Tested up to: 3.7.1
-Stable tag: 1.6
+Stable tag: 1.7

 Displays your Facebook wall as a widget or through shortcode on a post or page.

 == Description ==

 Displays your Facebook wall as a widget or through shortcode on a post or page.
 Makes use of Fedil Grogan's [Facebook Wall Feed for WordPress](http://fedil.ukneeq.com/2011/06/23/facebook-wall-feed-for-wordpress-updated) code and changes suggested by [Daniel Westergren](http://danielwestergren.se) and [Neil Pie](http://www.neilpie.co.uk).
+German translation provided by Remo Fleckinger.

 == Installation ==